 The Yashica-D remains a total joy to shoot.
 Despite being shaped like a brick, it’s comfortable to hold.
 Its controls move with silky heft.
 But it’s the big, bright viewfinder that charms the most, elevating even the most mundane scene with jewel-like color.
 And now that I know how to properly attach the Spiratone close-up lenses to it, I’m getting good results.
 Look at this color, this sharpness, this bokeh!
 The Yahinon lenses are not diminished at all by these inexpensive aftermarket accessories.
 They let me move to within inches of my subjects while carrying through all of the Yashinon lenses’ great characteristics.
 Win!

-I’ve lusted after medium-format twin-lens reflex cameras for many years, but I’ve always rebuffed them for their high prices.
+The Yashica-D is my first medium-format twin-lens reflex camera.
+I’ve lusted after TLRs for many years, but I’ve always rebuffed them for their high prices.
 The Rolleicords and Rolleiflexes are the most respected members of the genre and go for hundreds of dollars on the used market.
 Lots of companies made TLRs in the Rollei idiom, but even the clones can be mighty expensive.

 Nobody cloned Rollei TLRs as prolifically as Yashica, which produced them from 1953 to 1986.
 Collectors broadly group Yashica’s many TLRs by the film advance mechanism: knob or crank.
 The crank-advance Yashica TLRs, which tend to have been produced later and offer the best lenses and shutters, go for the most money on the used market.
 The crank-advance Yashica-Mat tends to be the most expensive today because it includes a coupled CdS light meter.
 Except for a model here and there that flirted with selenium light meters, other Yashica TLRs are meterless.